Dulwich, South Australia

 Dulwich /ˈdʌlɪtʃ/ is a suburb in the City of Burnside, Adelaide, South Australia with a census area population of 2,663 people.
 The suburb is adjacent to Adelaide's east parklands, and forms part of the western boundary of the City of Burnside.
 Dulwich is a mix of residential housing and commercial activity-corporate offices and businesses line Fullarton and Greenhill Roads.
 The suburb is bordered by Rose Park to the north, Toorak Gardens to the east, Glenside to the south and the Adelaide Parklands to the west.

 The area, which was settled by Europeans in the 19th century and used as pasture, made a slow transition to a residential suburb which was complete by the mid 20th century.
 Much of the area's 19th century housing stock has been recognised with heritage protection.
 Dulwich's close location to the Adelaide city centre, grand old houses and leafy tree-lined streets make it an attractive and sought-after suburb.

+British politician Tony Blair, who served as the Prime Minister of the United Kingdom from 1997 to 2007, spent several of his early years in Dulwich during his father's time as a law lecturer at the University of Adelaide.